RomainSire/blog-bison-voyageur/README.md

 - Node.Js/Express REST API as a backend
 - MongoDB as database
-- Single page application (still not sure: improve my skills with Angular or Vue... or learn React or Svelte..!
-So many choices!!)
+- Single page application (Probably with Angular)

 ## Features